 Sustainability and the reduction of our ecological footprint are priorities for the Bloomberg School.

-Global climate change threatens the health of the planet and endangers many species, including our own.
-Because of this—and the inability of planetary resources to sustain our current habits and lifestyles—it is imperative that we weave an ecological perspective into all of our activities including research, service, academics and operations.
+Global climate change threatens the health of the planet and endangers all species.
+Because of this—and the inability of planetary resources to sustain our current habits and lifestyles—it is imperative that we weave an ecological consciousness into all of our activities including engagement, research, academics and operations.

-Every researcher, manager, teacher, employee and student bears the responsibility of environmental stewardship.
+Every student, employee, and alum bear the responsibility of environmental stewardship.
 With concerted efforts, we can make a world of difference.

 The Bloomberg School's MPH concentration in Global Environmental Sustainability and Health provides students with an understanding of how humans are impacting the earth.
 The concentration explores the main drivers of global environmental change (land use, energy use, food use, water use and population growth) and how they, in turn, threaten human health on local, regional and global scales.
 Students gain necessary skills to develop appropriate responses to these challenges through qualitative research methods and behavioral change interventions.
 Click here for more information on the MPH Concentration in Global Environmental Sustainability and Health.